 Two dugs that do this are Victoza (liraglutide) and Byetta (exenatide), both of which stay around in the body much longer than the natural version and have to be injected.
 They are arousing a lot of interest because they can also produce considerable weight loss – but both can also cause nausea, which in the case of Victoza affects nearly half of the patients in trials.
 The drug is also being tested for possible cancer links.
 Treating the other risks that come with diabetes But it is not just new drugs and their possible long-term side effects that diabetics have to be aware of.
 Some doctors are rethinking the way high-risk diabetic patients are treated.
 Conventional wisdom says it should be as aggressively as possible to bring down their markers for heart disease.
 However, a recent trial, known as Accord, found that diabetics with a high risk of heart disease – because they had high blood pressure, high blood sugar and high cholesterol – actually turned out to have more deaths from heart attacks when they were intensively treated with higher doses of drugs, including statins, than those who got regular amounts.

 In fact, it’s not really clear why diabetes causes heart disease.
 Diabetics are certainly at greater risk but their level of risk doesn’t seem to be related to the usual symptoms.
 “Very little of the additional risk is explained by obesity, blood pressure lipids (fats in the blood) or kidney problems,” says Dr Nadeem Sarwar of Cambridge University, discussing his recent study.
 So the drugs may not be doing much for those who need help.
 And with all this uncertainty deciding which drugs you should be taking is made even trickier by the fact that, even though you and your doctor are supposed to be rowing in the same direction, in about a third of cases that doesn’t happen.
-While both patients and doctors agreed that bringing down hypertension is important, twice as many doctors as patients rated it the most important goal.
+While both patients and doctors agreed that bringing down Hypertension is more commonly known as high blood pressure…. is important, twice as many doctors as patients rated it the most important goal.

 What research shows is that more patients considered important was reducing pain and depression – problems which doctors all too often put on the back burner.
 Not surprisingly, given all this potential confusion, your doctor may not be taking into account the potential side-effects from additional drugs you may be getting to help with the side-effects from the diabetes drugs.
 This emerged strongly with a drug called Rimonabant which, until about 18 months ago, was used to help you lose any weight you had put on as a result of taking Avandia or Actos.
 But that turned out to have a side effect of increasing your risk of depression – something that diabetics are more prone to anyway – and it was taken off the market in January 2009.
 Of course, not everybody on diabetes drugs puts on substantial amounts of weight, suffers from depression, has a heart attack or develops cancer or inflammation problems.